 5. Don’t forget to counsel the patient!

 Finally, after you finish each case, read through the grading rubric for each one.
 They will give you a sense of what orders will earn points and which ones will lose points.
 One of the most common things to forget is to counsel the patient.
-You can gain easy points by counselling the patient on smoking cessation, medication adherence, birth control, etc.
+You can gain easy points by counseling the patient on smoking cessation, medication adherence, birth control, etc.

 At the end of the day, just find a way to practice your CCS cases!
 If you complete each of the UWorld modules and really learn how to grab each possible point, then you will do an amazing job on the CCS portion of Step 3.